Logo Voyage

 You can check the original Wikivoyage article Here

-Hill stations are towns at a higher elevations than the nearby plains or valleys.
+Hill stations are towns at higher elevations than the nearby plains or valleys.
 While rulers in precolonial times also used to escape the heat and humidity of summer by venturing to higher ground, most hill stations were established during the British Raj, as the British colonists sought to live in a climate more comfortable and similar to home.
 The concept of the Hill Station spread beyond India to Britain's other colonies in Asia such as Burma and Malaya, and even to the colonial possessions of other Western powers, such as the French-ruled Vietnam.

 Understand